AbdelrahmanElzemrany/Parameter-Estimation-For-Accurate-Model-based-control-Featuring-UR3-robot-arm-Graduation-Project-/README.md

 [Click here and press view raw to download and view a 2:50 seconds simulation video explaining the whole process.](A%20video.mp4)

-# Estimated Model-Based Gravity Controller for UR3 Arm
+# Estimated Model-Based Gravity-Compensation Controller for UR3 Robot Arm

 An end-to-end parameter estimation framework and model-based gravity compensation controller for the 6-DOF UR3 robotic manipulator.
 Built using Simulink, Simscape Multibody, and MATLAB.